devcart-softvence/marquee-with-slider/README.md

 In the Sections folder, click "Add a new section"

-Name it something like custom-slider-marquee.liquid
+Name it something like custom-marquee-with-slider.liquid

 Paste the full section code and save.